 Nothing can make a room look messier than piles of paper.
 Somehow dining room tables, desks, kitchen counter tops, and dressers become magnets to all things paper in a family’s home!
-Bills, magazines, children’s artwork, and product warranties just pile up, creating “organized confusion” even for those of us who swear we have a system.
+Bills, magazines, children’s artwork, and product manuals just pile up, creating “organized confusion” even for those of us who swear we have a system.
 It’s not only messy-looking; Paper collects dust and can attract bugs.
 It’s not exactly environmentally friendly, either.
 So what’s the solution?
 Here are a few tips for how to organize paper clutter.

 How to Organize Paper Clutter